When I say, “Mortgage Marketing,” what comes to mind?

 Eventually, I grew tired of the red tape and limitations when it came to my ability to service customers.
 This led me away from the large bank into what I considered to be “the real world” of mortgages.
 I began working for a retail mortgage company, which led to a variety of challenges and necessary paradigm shifts.

 No longer was I accountable for being in a physical location, but more accountable than ever to get work done.
-I had a lot more leash, which meant a lot more responsibility when it came to managing my business and my clients’ expectations.
+I had a lot more leash, which meant a lot more responsibility.
+Both when it came to managing my business and my clients’ expectations.

-Now different LOs take this concept to different levels, but most LOs are going to adopt this either in the way they market, the way they manage a transaction, or both.
+Now different LOs take this concept to different levels.
+However, most LOs will adopt this either in the way they market, the way they manage a transaction, or both.

 Personally, my reluctance to make this shift mentally is what led to me developing the system that is now the backbone of Empower Funnels.
 I couldn’t get over the idea of bending over backwards for realtors, just so that I could bend over backwards for the borrower in hopes that I not only made the experience as good as possible for the client, but satisfied everything the agent needed as well.